History of the Jews in Estonia: Current situation

-In March 1988, as Estonia was regained its independence, the Jewish Cultural Society was established in Tallinn, the first of its kind in the former Soviet Union.
+In March 1988, as Estonia regained its independence, the Jewish Cultural Society was established in Tallinn, the first of its kind in the former Soviet Union.
 Unlike in other parts of the Soviet Union, there were no problems with registering the society or its symbols.
 The Society began by organising concerts and lectures.
 Soon the question of founding a Jewish school arose.
 As a start, a Sunday school was established in 1989.
 The Tallinn Jewish Gymnasium on Karu Street was being used by a vocational school.
 In 1990, a Jewish school with grades 1 through 9 was established.

 Jewish culture clubs, affiliated with the Cultural Society, started in Tartu, Narva, and Kohtla-Järve.
 Other organisations followed: the sports society Maccabi, the Society for the Gurini Goodwill Endowment and the Jewish Veterans Union.
 Life returned to Jewish congregations.
 Courses in Hebrew were re-established.
 A relatively large library was opened with assistance from Israeli and Jewish communities in other countries.

 The gamut of cultural activities kept on growing.
 The Jewish Cultural Society is a founding member of Eestimaa Rahvuste Ühendus (Union of the Peoples of Estonia), which was founded at the end of 1988.
 The restoration of Estonian independence in 1991 brought about numerous political, economic and social changes.
 The Jews living in Estonia could now defend their rights as a national minority.
 The Jewish community was officially recognized with the approval of its charter on 11 April 1992.
 Estonia resumed its traditional regard of its Jews with friendship and accommodation.
 In support of this a new Cultural Autonomy Act, based on the original 1925 law, was passed in Estonia in October 1993, which grants minority communities, including Jewish, a legal guarantee to preserve their national identities.

+In 2005 the name of a park in Võru was changed to the "Jewish park" as it abutted the factory of a cantonist Jewish family, the Judaikens, who had established residence there after service in the army of Alexander II of Russia.
+In 1875 the Judaiken family built a synagogue in Võru in the vicinity of the park.

 On 16 May 2007 a new synagogue in Tallinn was opened.
 It houses a sanctuary, mikvah and restaurant.
+A year later, in 2008, the Estonian Jewish Museum opened to the public.

+In 2018, an unknown group of perpetrators torched and vandalized Holocaust monuments in Estonia.
+In 2019, one year later, the Jewish section of the Rahumäe Cemetery in Tallinn was vandalized; vandals broke graves and defaced them with swastikas.